pubstatsg/pubg-rb/README.md

 Documentation for the PUBG REST API can be found here: [https://documentation.playbattlegrounds.com/en/introduction.html](https://documentation.playbattlegrounds.com/en/introduction.html)

+Notice this wrapper is still in development.
+Im sure some things are broken when dealing with PC match data.
+Ive been testing using an xbox account.

 ## Installation
 To install using [Bundler](https://bundler.io/) grab the latest stable version: